zeek/zeek-osquery/README.rst

 SQL-style queries to the hosts and then begins listening for any updates coming back.

-Right now, we provide three pre-written Bro scripts that use this extension to add the following events to::
+Right now, we provide pre-written Bro scripts for all platforms's common events only.
+Three of these Bro scripts that use this extension to add the following events to::

     # Triggered for new processes on host.